vmware-nsx/dcinabox_terraform/README.md

 # dcinabox_terraform

 This repository provides Terraform configuration files to automate the deployment of the Datacenter in a Box solution described in the [NSX Easy Adotion Design Guide Document](https://communities.vmware.com/t5/VMware-NSX-Documents/NSX-Easy-Adoption-Design-Guide/ta-p/2936898).
-Running the playbook requires a machine with Terraform installed.
+Running the automation requires a machine with Terraform installed.

 ___
 ## Applicable NSX versions